Cheapest fixed rate energy now (UK) — July 2026 deals that beat the cap

 What counts as a “fixed rate” tariff?

-Some tariffs may include perks (e.g. smart meter programmes) or require a specific payment method.
+Some tariffs may include perks (e.g. smart meter or EV charging programmes) or require a specific payment method.
 Always check the tariff information before switching.

 What to check before choosing the cheapest fixed rate energy